Twisted Kuperberg invariants of knots and Reidemeister torsion via twisted Drinfeld doubles: Universal Reshetikhin-Turaev invariants of -tangles

-Note that the fractional powers of $t$ come from the beads of $\rt_{\uDH}^{\rhoc}(T)$ at the caps and cups (because of the formula for the ribbon element of Proposition \ref{prop: ribbon of TDD}) and the normalization factor above.
-The caps/cups contribute a $t^{-\frac{r|\La_l|}{2}}$ where $r$ is the rotation number of the diagram, so the total fractional power is $t^{\frac{|\La_l|(w(D)-r)}{2}}$.
-But it is easy to see that for a $(1,1)$-tangle whose closure is a knot $w(D)-r$ is even: its parity is unchanged under crossing changes, so we can assume $T$ is a trivial tangle and since $w(D)-r$ is invariant under Reidemeister moves, it coincides with the parity of $w(D)-r$ of the trivial tangle, which is zero.
-Therefore, $P_H^{\rho}(K,t)$ is a polynomial in $t$.
+In principle, the above belongs to $\kk[t^{\pm \frac{1}{2}}]$ but one can show that $P_H^{\rho}(K,t)\in \kk[t^{\pm 1}]$ as follows: first note that the fractional powers of $t$ come from the beads of $\rt_{\uDH}^{\rhoc}(T)$ at the caps and cups (because of the formula for the pivot of Proposition \ref{prop: ribbon of TDD}) and the normalization factor above.
+The caps/cups contribute a $t^{-\frac{r|\La_l|}{2}}$ where $r$ is the rotation number of the diagram, so the total fractional power is $t^{\frac{|\La_l|(w(T)-r)}{2}}$.
+But it is easy to see that for a long knot $w(T)-r$ is even: the parity of $w(T)-r$ is an invariant of framed tangles and it is unchanged under crossing changes, thus it coincides with the parity of the trivial tangle which is zero.

+Note that for trivial $\rho$, $Z^h_{\uDH}(T)$ is an invariant of the knot $K$ (Corollary \ref{corollary: G-knot inv abelian case}).
+Thus, the whole universal invariant of $K$ can be ``deformed" to a polynomial invariant, provided $H$ is $\Z$-graded.